Price, Cooling and Heating Demand Prediction Tools (Consultancy)

 Over the course of my Ph.D., I worked on frequency and voltage regulation through optimal power management and real-time demand response.
 I proposed multiple controllers for responsive loads (specifically Electric Water Heaters) for islanded microgrid as well as bulk power system at the transmission level to regulate frequency in presence of large renewable generation.
 I also integrated storage in the optimal power management system for islanded microgrid.

-At NECLA, my research revolved around Li-Ion batteries.
+At NEC Laboratories America (NECLA), my research revolved around Li-Ion batteries.
 I started with characterization and degradation modeling of Li-Ion batteries for battery energy management system.
 Then, I integrated the model in a post-processing module to avoid unnecessary battery degradation.
 Later, I developed a resilient battery charging algorithm within the energy management system.
 As my last research efforts, I worked on developing behind-the-meter (BTM) aggregation model for participation in the wholesale energy and ancillary services markets based on Transactive Energy (TE) concept.

-I was working at DTU Compute as a postdoc fellow for about three months.
+I worked at DTU Compute as a postdoc fellow for about three months.
 I completed writing a grant proposal in collaboration with a European consortium led by NTNU.
-The proposal is submitted to the Horizon 2020 LCE-05-2017 call.
+The proposal was submitted to the Horizon 2020 LCE-05-2017 call.
 I led a workpackage development in collaboration with the University of Newcastle, Aalborg University, TU-Berlin, and DIW-Berlin.
 In addition, I was working on two workpackages from SmartNet project.

-Currently, I am a research fellow at the Global Change Institute (GCI) in the University of Queensland, Australia.
-I am working on one of the largest research-oriented PV solar plant with 3.545 MWp generation in Gatton campus.
-The plant is recently equipped with 600 kW/760 kWh Li-polymer battery storage for peak shaving and voltage control.
-The facility is designed in a way to allow research experiment while providing energy for the Gatton campus.
+I moved to Australia in 2017 to work as a research fellow at the Global Change Institute (GCI) and then the school of Information Technology and Electrical Engineering (ITEE) at the University of Queensland (UQ).
+I worked on one of the largest solar PV research facility in the world with 3.325 MWp generation in Gatton campus.
+The plant was hosting a 600 kW/760 kWh Li-polymer battery storage for peak shaving and voltage control.
 My research mostly will focus on the storage and its application for the integrated system.

 In the last nine years, my research seamlessly was focused on promoting and development of smart grid technologies and concepts.
 While working on my M.Sc. thesis, I developed multiple intelligent techniques (based on artificial intelligence, Markov chain modeling, and wavelet networks) for very short-term wind speed prediction for real-time wind turbine control applications.
 The proposed techniques could provide a time margin for the wind turbine controller to start changing the blade’s pitch angle aiming to maximize extracted energy and to partially prevent abrupt swings in the generated power.
 The outcome of my researches on this very topic have been published in two journal papers and three proceedings of international conferences.